PromyLOPh/guix-hpc-website/about.md

 title: About
 ---

-Guix-HPC an effort to optimize [GNU Guix](https://gnu.org/s/guix) for _reproducible scientific workflows in high-performance computing_ (HPC).
+Guix-HPC is an effort to optimize [GNU Guix](https://gnu.org/s/guix) for _reproducible scientific workflows in high-performance computing_ (HPC).
 Our [introductory article](/blog/2017/09/guix-hpc-debut) explains how we got started and gives an overview of what we want to achieve.
-We will regularly publish articles on this Web site highlighting specific features or achievements.
+We regularly publish [articles](/blog) on this Web site highlighting specific features or achievements.
 Stay tuned!

 Guix-HPC is a joint software development project currently involving